The Return of Thalia Plates: The Titan’s Curse Word

 I refuse to call Estelle, things would be too awkward, and I think her phone number’s changed since 2000.

 I ask Mrs. Kemp later in the meeting if I could set up a club, a “Mythology Arts and Crafts” team, she says yes, though I’d have to pay for supplies, and I’d have to cancel one of the daily swim meets.
-I cancel dry land day.
+I canceled my dry land day.

 There’s no such thing as MythBowl.